 This list can go on and on since new technology is releasing at a very fast rate.
 Nowadays, all this new tech records our personal information to better cater to our needs.
 That is why it is important to know when and how our privacy is been violated.

-Continue to check out Maticstdoay for the latest tech, security, and video game reviews.
 If there are any security issues you want me to write about, please do comment below.
+Continue to check out Maticstoday for the latest news items, product reviews, security practices, and video game discussions.

 Javeria Qureshi is a Content Writer and Web Developer at Codematics Inc. In her free time, you can find her watching Patriot Act with Hasan Minhaj, reading books or drinking chai.
 Search for her articles under the hashtag #JQArticle on Twitter or LinkedIn.